renan-r-santos/pixi-kernel/CONTRIBUTING.md

 ## Code quality

-Pixi Kernel uses Ruff to ensure a minimum standard of code quality.
+Pixi Kernel uses Ruff and MyPy to ensure a minimum standard of code quality.
 The code quality commands are encapsulated with Pixi:

 ```
 pixi run format
 pixi run lint
+pixi run type-check
 ```

 ## Making a release